lavgup/Wiki-Utilities/README.md

         * `enabled`: Whether the extension is enabled or not.
         * `channel_id`: The channel ID of the webhook.
         * `emojis`: Any custom emojis to use when reacting, instead of the default regional indicators.
+    * `user_map` A map of user IDs to their wiki usernames.
+Example of this configuration would be `"441164156016787486": "Sidemen19"`.
+If this option is disabled or missing an ID, it will show the author's Discord tag, instead of their wiki username in edit summaries and reasons.
     * `credentials` (these must be obtained from `Special:BotPasswords`)
         * `username`: The username. (it is recommended to use a separate bot account, and give that admin rights, instead of your main account).
         * `password`: The password.